luziyi23/p2KVS/README.md

 # p2KVS

+This repository is the code of our paper
-p2KVS: a Portable Parallelizing Scheduler to Speed Up LSM-tree Based KV Stores on High-performance SSDs
+"p2KVS: a Portable 2-Dimensional Parallelizing Framework to Improve Scalability of Key-value Stores on Solid-State Drives"[Eurosys 2022].

+# License